dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 Finally, why have there been so few consequences?
 [Collins says](grassley-response.pdf) that "three individuals are no longer employed" at the NIH, and they made process changes to avoid similar problems in the future.

 That's something, but what about the researchers?
-To their credit, Harvard and Beth Israel did do an investigation of Mukamal, which led to him formally apologizing, and them putting in additional safeguards to make sure no future employees would do anything similar.
+To their credit, Harvard and Beth Israel did do an investigation of Mukamal, which led to him formally apologizing and them creating safeguards to make sure no future employees would do anything similar.

 Hahahaha, no. Here's what actually happened: